 In most cases, grants will fully fund measures for qualifying residents.

-For more information and full criteria take a look at the following, or contact the Keep Shropshire Warm team today (details at the bottom of this page).
+For more information contact the Keep Shropshire Warm team today (details at the bottom of this page).

 For information on grants to cover loft insulation, cavity wall insulation and any other energy efficiency measures not listed above, please contact the Keep Shropshire Warm team directly (contact details at the end of this page).